 The Extract Transform Load (ETL) process has a central role in data management at large enterprises.
 Whenever data makes the transition from production OLTP applications to OLAP and analytics applications, it needs to be extracted from the source system, transformed into a shape, form and structure suitable for the target system, and loaded into to the target system.

 It’s difficult to provide a comprehensive ETL tutorial, because ETL is different in every organization.
 There is also a wide variety of tools that help organizations manage and automate ETL.
-We’ll provide an overview of ETL, and a few generic examples of key ETL tasks, such as data extraction, header and trailer processing and data masking, which you can apply to your specific environment.
+In this guide, we’ll provide an overview of what ETL is, and a few generic examples of key ETL tasks, such as data extraction, header and trailer processing and data masking, which you can apply to your specific environment.

 What is ETL?